ellereyy/Portfolio-1/MD/ideas.md

+// PAGE CHANGE ANIMATIONS
+// IDEAS
+//     define the function separately vs definining it as it's being passed
+//     change the links to #s and update JS functions to open the page,
+//         include animation to every CSS body, but only add exit styling via JS
+//         make sure exit styling is removed after the click

 js idea - still photo for main photobackground that turns into a video during a click

 include a modal for image references